-- Send a link to the full text the license to the mailing list, along with answers to the following:
+- Send a link to the full text the license to the mailing list, along all of the following information:

 - State the rationale for the new license.

-- Is the license specific to an organization/place/jurisdiction?
-We generally frown on such licenses (see proliferation below), only making politically expedient exceptions (eg, the organization is a national government; and these are categorized as “non-reusable”).
+- Explain whether the license may be used by any licensor, or is specific to an organization/place/jurisdiction.
+We generally frown on the latter (see proliferation below), only making politically expedient exceptions (eg, the organization is a national government; and these are categorized as “non-reusable”).

-- Compare and contrast to any existing similar approved as OD-conformant licenses.
+- Compare and contrast to the most similar approved as OD-conformant licenses.

-- What benefit does the new license bring over already approved OD-conformant licenses which would outweigh the costs of license proliferation?
+- Explain the benefit the new license brings over already approved OD-conformant licenses which would outweigh the costs of license proliferation?
 (Link is re software licenses, but the same principles and costs apply.)

-- Is the license compatible with existing OD-conformant licenses?
-By alignment (permissions identical or a superset of existing license, conditions identical or a subset) and/or express permission to license the original and/or adaptations of the licensed work under an existing license?
+- Identify which recommended conformant licenses the new license is compatible with, and how – by alignment (permissions identical or a superset of existing license, conditions identical or a subset) and/or express permission to license the original and/or adaptations of the licensed work under an existing license.

 - Provide a link to any public drafting process (e.g., conducted on a public communication forum of some sort; multiple drafts presented to that forum) for the license.